istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25.4/index.md

 - **Fixed** logic to properly ignore the `topology.istio.io/network` label on the system namespace when `discoverySelectors` are in use.
   ([Issue #56687](https://github.com/istio/istio/issues/56687))

-- **Fixed** an issue where access log not being updated when referenced service created later than the Telemetry resource.  ([Issue #56825](https://github.com/istio/istio/issues/56825))
+- **Fixed** an issue where access logs were not updated when the referenced service was created later than the Telemetry resource.  ([Issue #56825](https://github.com/istio/istio/issues/56825))